Opening a bank account when you relocate to the UAE

 Can I open a UAE bank account before I get my residence visa?

-Only UAE citizens, GCC nationals, or UAE residents are permitted to open a current account in the country.
+Only UAE citizens, GCC nationals, or UAE residents have permission to open a current account in the country.
 Before you get your residence visa, it is possible to open a savings account.
 These accounts usually require a relatively high minimum balance and allow you to have a debit card but not a cheque book.
 To apply for a non-resident account in a UAE bank, you should visit the bank in person.
 If you are a customer of a major international bank with branches in the UAE, such as HSBC or CitiBank, they may allow you to open a UAE account before landing in the UAE.
+Buying vs renting property in Dubai is a common dilemma for many newcomers.
+Both options come with their own set of advantages and disadvantages that need careful consideration.

 What happens if I leave the UAE?